-If one of the following listed grounds is given, any interested heir or legatee may file an action of declaration of invalidity at the competent court (CC, Article 519 et seq.):
+If one of the following listed grounds is given, any interested heir or legatee may file an action of declaration of invalidity at the competent court (Article 519 et seq, CC):

-- if the disposition was made by the testator at a time when he or she lacked testamentary capacity; - if it is the product of a lack of free will; - if its content or a condition attached to it is immoral or unlawful; or - if the testamentary disposition lacks the required form.
+- if the disposition was made by the testator at a time when they lacked testamentary capacity; - if it is the product of a lack of free will; - if its content or a condition attached to it is immoral or unlawful; or - if the testamentary disposition lacks the required form.

 Dispositions made in error or under the influence of malicious deception, threats or coercion are voidable due to a lack of free will.
-However, they become valid if not revoked by the testator within one year of his or her discovering the error or deception or of his or her release from the threat or coercion (CC, Article 469).
+However, they become valid if not revoked by the testator within one year of them discovering the error or deception, or of their release from the threat or coercion (Article 469, CC).